flutter/plugins/packages/webview_flutter/webview_flutter_android/README.md

 ### External Native API

-The plugin also provides a native API for interacting with Android applications.
+The plugin also provides a native API accessible by the native code of Android applications or packages.
 This API follows the convention of breaking changes of the Dart API, which means that any changes to the class that are not backwards compatible will only be made with a major version change of the plugin.

 The API can be accessed by importing the native class `WebViewFlutterAndroidExternalApi`.: